openstack-archive/interop-workloads/doc/source/specs/spec_nfv.rst

   * script to confirm OpenStack is working

-    * basic scenario to create VM along with network as API verification for the OpenStack
+    * basic scenario to call OpenStack API to confirm OpenStack is healthy

+      * Tempest Smoke test is an option

   * script to confirm OPEN-O is working